TwoWholeWorms/TellySorter/README.md

     mono TellySorter.exe set ApiKey <your_api_key_here>

 This will store your API key in the database and allow the rest of the app to work.

+## Acknowledgements

+Props to Jer Vannevel for [TVDBSharp](https://github.com/Vannevelj/TVDBSharp), and to [the TV DB](http://www.thetvdb.com/) themselves for providing such a brilliant API and user-editable database for identifying things.